AbdullahOsama-ao/alx-higher_level_programming/README.md

-# Higher-level programming - Python, Databases & JavaScript
+# Python - Programming Snake ..!

-This repository contains programs written for the higher-level programming track at Holberton School.
+This repository contains programs written for the higher-level programming

-yes